torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 Google, IBM, etc. that work decently well.

 Blockchain is a little dicey.
 I'd say maybe 2-3 years ago it'd be a good idea, but now I think people are cooling off on it.
+Try to keep it to relevant, hot buzzwords.

+Hit the right balance of aesthetics, social good and wow factor, and you'll be well on your way to impressing judges.

 ## Misc Winning Advice